SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

 <a href="https://metaflow.org/" target="_blank">Metaflow</a> is a popular
-workflow orchestration framework for data science and machine learning, providing powerful features like automatically versioned artifacts, HTML-based step reports potentially including complex visualization, scalability etc., but it lacks detailed step-level resource monitoring.
+workflow orchestration framework for data science and machine learning, providing powerful features such as automatically versioned artifacts, HTML-based step reports potentially including complex visualization, scalability etc., but it lacks detailed step-level resource monitoring.

-Integrating `resource-tracker` via a Metaflow extension seemed like an ideal solution to address this gap: offering comprehensive step profiling and automated cloud resource recommendations in a seamless way, so that you can focus on your work.
+Integrating `resource-tracker` through a Metaflow extension provides an ideal solution to this gap, offering seamless, comprehensive step profiling and automated cloud resource recommendations, allowing you to focus on your core business.

 The `resource-tracker` package already provides this Metaflow extension, so making use of it is as simple as adding the `@resource_tracker` decorator to